- 1. Report the accident to the police and the Insurance Commission of Western Australia

 3. Report all your car accident injuries and symptoms, no matter how small or minor:

 It is important that you report all your injuries at soon as possible.
-It can be a good idea to diarise your injuries daily in the weeks after the event in order to keep a clear record of how you are feeling and how treatment/s are progressing.
+It can be a good idea to diarise your injuries daily in the weeks after the car accident in order to keep a clear record of how you are feeling and how treatment/s are progressing.
+Having a record of this information can assist with your car insurance claim and any claim for compensation you plan to make following a car accident.

 4. Continue to see your GP and any other rehab/specialists as recommended:

-If you neglect your prescribed medical requirements, there could be allegations made that you have made a full recovery, or that your injuries are not as bad as first thought.
-Both may result in no allowance for medical expenses, and a significant reduction in the compensation awarded to you.
+If you neglect your prescribed medical requirements, there could be allegations made that you have made a full recovery, or that your injuries are not as bad as first thought following a vehicle accident.
+Both may result in no allowance for medical bills & expenses and a significant reduction in the compensation awarded to you through the claims process.

 5. Keep receipts for all injury related expenses:

-If your motor vehicle injury claim is accepted by ICWA, any reasonable and necessary accident injury related expenses may be reimbursed, however you need to produce receipts to successfully claim these expenses back.
+If your motor vehicle injury claim is accepted by ICWA, any reasonable and necessary car accident injury related expenses and emergency assistance may be reimbursed, however you need to produce receipts to successfully claim these expenses back.

 6. Be mindful of secondary injuries developing following the incident:

 Your initial motor vehicle accident injuries may be easy to identify, however over time these can trigger secondary injuries which may result in further pain and suffering.
-It is important that you watch out for any secondary injuries and report them/seek treatment for them.
+It is important that you watch out for any secondary injuries and report them/seek treatment for them if you are making a claim for compensation from your car accident.
 This includes (and is most commonly) psychological injuries, such as being afraid and unable to drive to work.

-If you have been injured in a motor vehicle accident in Perth, reach out to our experienced and local team today.
+If you have been injured in a motor vehicle accident in Perth, reach out to our experienced and local motor vehicle accident lawyer team today.